esinanturan/Malcore-Free-Courses/The Journey/Windows PE Structure.md

 ## OptionalHeader

 Despite its name this is required for executable images and DLL files.
 It contains a bunch of information that is needed to properly load the PE file and execute the file in memory.
-You can see a lot of this information pulled out of a real file and visualize it here: [https://m4lc.io/course/winpe/info](https://m4lc.io/course/winpe/info)

 | Offset (PE32) | Offset (PE32+) | Size | Field Name                      | Description                                                                                                     |
 |---------------|----------------|------|---------------------------------|-----------------------------------------------------------------------------------------------------------------|